 Review component retail price: $2'850/pr

 Maximal Ultru.
-I'm not quite sure what that means.
-I simply understand what it is.
+I wasn't quite sure what it meant.
+I simply understood what it was.
 Say hello to Mark & Daniel's new modular speaker line.
 It celebrates their creation of a new air-motion transformer.
 This Shanghai firm already had their own Oscar Heil-based pleated drivers which added a full octave of bandwidth to the usual 2kHz-up tweeter types found elsewhere.

 Theirs could be crossed in at a low 800Hz.
 Now their 3rd-gen DM-8 and premium DM-9 version add another two octaves.
 One folded driver thus covers 200Hz to the upper limits of human hearing.